Why do people play poker or any other game in life?

 - What motivates those around you?

-- Observe how they interact with you and each other and carefully consider what they are trying to accomplish.
+Observe how they interact with you and each other.
+Carefully consider what they are trying to accomplish.
 Test your assumptions and see if they hold up.

 - Are these motivations in sync with, or complementary to, your own?

 Just because your boss wants a promotion and you want a comfortable work environment doesn’t mean you can’t work together.
 It just means you have to find the places where those goals support each other.
 Sometimes it works, sometimes it doesn’t.